Emergent stability in complex network dynamics

-\end{itemize} \textbf{ Stability classifier}.\ The \textit{stability classifier} $S$ in (\ref{S_p}) helps group all $J \in \Ew$ into distinct stability classes.
-It achieves this by identifying the relevant topological ($\beta$) and dynamic ($\Omega$) control parameters that help analytically predict the stability of any system within the form (\ref{Dynamics_p}).
+\textbf{ Stability classifier}.\ The \textit{stability classifier} $S$ in (\ref{S}) helps group all $J \in \Ew$ into distinct stability classes.
+It achieves this by identifying the relevant topological ($\beta$) and dynamic ($\Omega$) control parameters that help analytically predict the stability of any system within the form of Eq.\ (\ref{Dynamics}).
 We can therefore use $S$ to predict \textit{a priori} whether a specific combination of topology and dynamics will exhibit stable functionality or not.

-To examine $S$'s predictive power we used our model and real networks to extract $7,387$ Jacobian matrices from the $\Ew$ ensemble, with different sets of $\eta,\mu,\nu$ and $\rho$.
-In Fig.\ \ref{Classes}a we show the principal eigenvalue $\lambda$ vs.\ $S$ for the entire $7,387$ Jacobian sample.
+To examine $S$'s predictive power, we tested it extensively against a diverse set of complex networks.
+Specifically, we used our model and empirical networks to extract $7,387$ Jacobian matrices from the $\Ew$ ensemble, with different sets of $\eta,\mu,\nu$ and $\rho$.
+In Fig.\ \ref{Classes}a we show the principal eigenvalue $\Re(\lambda)$ vs.\ $S$ for the entire $7,387$ Jacobian sample.
 As predicted, we find that the parameter $S$ sharply splits the sample into three classes.
-The asymptotically unstable class (red, top-right) has $S > 0$ and consequently also $\lambda > 0$, a guaranteed instability.
-The asymptotically stable class (blue, bottom-left) is observed for $S < 0$, and has, in all cases $\lambda < 0$, \textit{i.e}.\ stable dynamics.
-Finally, for $S = 0$ we observe sensitive stability, with $\lambda$ having no asymptotic positive/negative assignment (green).
-A small fraction ($\sim 8\%$)) of our sampled $J$ matrices were inaccurately classified by $S$ (grey), a consequence of the approximate nature of our derivations (Supplementary Section 2).
+The asymptotically unstable class (red, top-right) has $S > 0$ and consequently also $\Re(\lambda) > 0$, a guaranteed instability.
+The asymptotically stable class (blue, bottom-left) is observed for $S < 0$, and has, in all cases $\Re(\lambda) < 0$, \textit{i.e}.\ stable dynamics.
+Finally, for $S = 0$ we observe sensitive stability, with $\Re(\lambda)$ having no asymptotic behavior, positive or negative (green).
+A small fraction ($\sim 8\%$) of our sampled $J$ matrices were inaccurately classified by $S$ (grey), an expected consequence of the approximate nature of $S$'s derivation (Supplementary Section 3).

-Figures \ref{JacobianFig} and \ref{Classes}, together, demonstrate our theoretical path up to this point:\ First, Fig.\ \ref{JacobianFig} shows that real $J$ matrices exhibit the internal scaling patterns predicted in (\ref{Jii}) and (\ref{Jij_p}) - representing a steep departure from the broadly applied random matrix paradigm of $\Ea$.
-Next, Fig.\ \ref{Classes} shows that the resulting Jacobian ensemble $\Ew$ has a rich stability profile, profoundly distinct from the currently considered $\Ea$, and, most importantly, fully characterized by a single parameter - our analytically predicted classifier $S$.
-We can now use $S$ to analyze the structural and dynamic ingredients that contribute to complex system stability.

-{ \textbf{The ingredients of dynamic stability}}\\ The parameter $S$ in (\ref{S_p}) reduces a network's dynamic stability into five relevant exponents.
-The first four $\Omega = (\eta,\mu,\nu,\rho)$ are determined by the nonlinear dynamics $\M$, Epidemic, Regulatory, Population etc., and are therefore intrinsic to the system's inherent interaction mechanisms.
-These exponents are independent of the topology $A$, its weights $G$, or of the microscopic model parameters $\f$ and $\g$.
-Therefore they are \textit{hardwired} into the system's dynamic behavior.